 With glibc 2.2.2, MySQL uses the adaptive mutex, which is much better than even the patched one in glibc 2.1.3.
 Be warned, however, that under some conditions, the current mutex code in glibc 2.2.2 overspins, which hurts MySQL performance.
 The likelihood that this condition occurs can be reduced by re-nicing the mysqld process to the highest priority.
 We have also been able to correct the overspin behavior with a patch, available at http://dev.mysql.com/Downloads/Linux/linuxthreads-2.2.2.patch.
 It combines the correction of overspin, maximum number of threads, and stack spacing all in one.
-You need to apply it in the linuxthreads directory with patch -p0 tmp/linuxthreads-2.2.2.patch.
+You need to apply it in the linuxthreads-2.2.2.patch.
 We hope it is included in some form in future releases of glibc 2.2.
-In any case, if you link against glibc 2.2.2, you still need to correct STACK_SIZE and PTHREAD_THREADS_MAX.
-We hope that the defaults is corrected to some more acceptable values for high-load MySQL setup in the future, so that the commands needed to produce your own build can be reduced to ./configure; make; make install.
+In any case, if you link against glibc 2.2.2, you still need to correct STACK\SIZE and PTHREADS\MAX.
+We hope that the defaults is corrected to some more acceptable values for high-load MySQL setup in the future, so that the commands needed to produce your own build can be reduced to ./configure; make; make in-stall.